Image of blue Buffalo Rehab Logo

 Because of this, you may have difficulty reaching overhead, across your body, or to the side.

-Treatment is covered by insurance, no referral is needed to start, and with flexible in-clinic and virtual appointments available, you can find a time fast that works with your schedule.
+Treatment is covered by insurance, no referral is needed, and with extended hours across all our clinics and virtual care, you can find a time and place that fits your schedule.

 Call 716-458-1990 or click below to schedule online: